 Staff and other professionals working with pupils, must only use school equipment to record images of pupils whether on or off site.
-See also GDPR.
 Permission to use images of all staff who work at the school is sought on induction and a written record is located in the personnel file.